Lynn Redgrave: Career

-In 2009, she was inducted into the American Theatre Hall of Fame.
+In 2009, Redgrave was inducted into the American Theatre Hall of Fame.

 Voice work

 Redgrave narrated approximately 20 audiobooks, including Prince Caspian: The Chronicles of Narnia by C. S. Lewis for Harper Audio and Inkheart by Cornelia Funke for Listening Library.

 Personal life

 On 2 April 1967, Lynn Redgrave married actor John Clark.
 Together they had three children.
 Her marriage to Clark was dissolved in 2000, two years after he revealed that he had had an affair with her personal assistant, and that Lynn's supposed grandson was in fact Clark's own son by the personal assistant, who had married (and subsequently divorced) Clark and Redgrave's son.
 The divorce proceedings were acrimonious and became front-page news, with Clark alleging that Redgrave had also been unfaithful.

 On 5 January 1998, Redgrave became a naturalised citizen of the United States.

-Redgrave was appointed an Officer of the Order of the British Empire in the 2002 New Year Honours for services to acting and the cinema and to the British community in Los Angeles.
+Redgrave was appointed an Officer of the Order of the British Empire (OBE) in the 2002 New Year Honours for services to acting and the cinema and to the British community in Los Angeles.